Richard "Squire" Lee: Early and family life

 He was born at "Lee Hall" in Westmoreland County, Virginia, the third of seven children born to Henry Lee I (1691–1747) and Mary Bland (1704–1764).
-His eldest brother John Lee (1724-1767) inherited land by primogeniture as well as served as clerk of nearby Essex County and briefly served in the House of Burgesses for that county before returning to Westmoreland county where he lived until his death.
+His eldest brother John Lee (1724-1767) inherited land by the will of his father as well as served as clerk of nearby Essex County.
 His brother Henry moved to Leesylvania in Prince William County, and his sister Letitia married Col. William Ball of Lancaster County.
 Through his father's brother, Thomas 1690-1750, he was the first cousin to Founding Fathers Richard Henry Lee and Francis Lightfoot Lee—both signers of the Declaration of Independence.

 Career

 Squire Lee served in the Virginia House of Burgesses, as a representative from Westmoreland, after his cousin Philip Ludwell Lee was elevated to the Council of State (the legislature's upper hours), and the burgess position became vacant in 1757.
 Beginning in 1758, Westmoreland voters elected this man alongside his cousin Richard Henry Lee until Governor Dunmore dissolved the House of Burgesses in 1775.
-Westmoreland voters then contiunously elected both men to all the Virginia Revolutionary Conventions, adding John Augustine Washington when three representatives were permitted beginning in the Third Revolutionary Convention, though J.A.
+Westmoreland voters then continuously elected both men to all the Virginia Revolutionary Conventions, adding John Augustine Washington when three representatives were permitted beginning in the Third Revolutionary Convention, though J.A.
 Washington was disqualified in the 4th convention.
 Thus he served in the Virginia Constitutional Convention, which drafted the 1776 version of the Constitution of Virginia.
 Upon creation of the Virginia House of Delegates in 1776, after Virginia signed the Declaration of Independence and the American Revolutionary War began, Richard Lee continued winning re-election and representing Westmoreland County in the legislature until his death, although he had a number of different co-delegates.

 Lee also served as Justice of the Peace for Westmoreland County, Virginia and was a Naval Officer for the Port of Potomac.

 Personal life

 In 1786, at the age of 60, he married his cousin, 17-year-old Sarah Bland "Sally" Poythress (1768 – 24 May 1828), a daughter of Peter Poythress (1715–1785) of "Branchester" and Elizabeth Bland (1733–1792).
-The couple had 5 children;
+The couple had at least 6 children;